 It is pretty easy to run an unproductive meeting.
 Dragging discussion for hours, delaying your team from getting back to work to make actual progress.

-Follow this tips if you want to frustrate your team with long, agonizing meetings:
+Follow this tips if you want to frustrate your team with long, agonising meetings:

 No set-up until everyone is in the room